Maybe you’ve gotten your work into galleries as well. At least, you’re getting a sale or a commission occasionally.

 Obviously, this rise in the aging population will translate to more people in senior living facilities.
 And these facilities often look to provide meaningful, purposeful and engaging activities for their residents.
 That’s where you come in, offering to provide structured art classes.

-10 Simple Steps to Book Your Art Gigs
+10 Simple Steps to Get Started

-1. Make a list of names and addresses of all available independent and assisted senior living facilities
+1. Make a list of names and addresses of all available independent and assisted senior living facilities.

 3. Develop lesson plans for them (plan out step-by-step how you would teach them).

-4. Create a Business Card promoting yourself as an artist/instructor.
+4. Create a business card promoting yourself as an artist/instructor.

-5. Create a mailer – a cover letter, a flier explaining your art instruction and pictures of a couple projects.
+5. Create a mailer—a cover letter, a flier explaining your art instruction, and pictures of a couple projects.

 6. Send out mailers to all on your list of places (preferably to the activities directors directly).